What Does a PEO Do?

 - Employee Handbooks

-Partnering with a PEO: How Does it Work?
+Partnering with a PEO: How Does a PEO Work?

 Once your business partners with a PEO, it assumes certain financial responsibilities on behalf of your business.
 This includes payroll administration and compliance with local, state, and federal tax laws.
 A PEO also assumes responsibility for employee benefits administration, legal and regulatory compliance, and any additional HR support required.

-We work with your HR team to reduce their administrative workload across the board and provide comprehensive support for payroll, employee benefits, compliance, and HR management.
+We work with your HR team to reduce their administrative workload across the board and provide comprehensive support for payroll services, employee benefits, risk management, and HR consulting.
 You retain ownership of day-to-day business operations and the direct management of your worksite employees.
 Watch our PEO video to get an inside look at what we can do for your business.

 How Do Your Employees Benefit?